mckennapsean/dissertation/content/06-worksheet.md

 ## Evaluating the Worksheets

-In order to conduct an evaluation of the visualization design worksheets, we employed them in a classroom setting.
+In order to externally evaluate the framework and visualization design worksheets, we employed them in a classroom setting.
 We gave a lecture on visualization design to all 66 students in our university's graduate-level visualization course.
-The lecture was followed by an in-class exercise that had students analyze and redesign an existing visualization using the first two worksheets: _understand_ and _ideate_.
+The lecture was followed by an in-class exercise that had students analyze and redesign an existing visualization using the first two
+worksheets: _understand_ and _ideate_.
 As part of the course, students formed groups to complete a cumulative project: to design and build a web-based interactive visualization system.
 I recruited and mentored 13 volunteers from the course to complete the design worksheets for each of their six group projects.
 One student was not part of the original volunteers, but due to complications with her project she reached out to the teaching staff for further help and guidance for visualization design within the context of her project.
 For details on the project expectations, deadlines, and grading criteria, please see the project website.

 To evaluate the efficacy of worksheets in supporting the visualization design